Hotel and Tent

 Pisang Peak climbing lets you have the wonderful scenery of the snow capped peaks of Annapurna Massif and Dhaulagiri Massif.
 Ganesh Himal (7,422 m), Tibetan Plateaus, Kang Guru Peak (6,981 m), Gyaji Kang Peak (7,074 m), Larkya Peak (6,249 m), Annapurna (8,091 m) Range, Chulu East (6,584 m), Chulu Far East (6,059 m) and Tilicho Peak (7,134 m), Lamjung Himal (7,134 m), Annapurna Ii (7,937 m), etc. Are the peaks seen during this trip.

 After visiting Muktinath Temple, you will fly to Pokhara where you will explore the most beautiful places.
-Additionally, you can also try some adventure sports like boating on the Phewa Lake, zip flying, paragliding and hot air ballooning in Pokhara as well.
+Additionally, you can also try some adventure sports like boating on the Phewa Lake, zip flying, paragliding in Nepal and hot air ballooning in Pokhara as well.

 Pisang Peak Climbing Difficulty